TheKikGen/USBMidiKliK4x4/README.md

 # USBMidiKliK4x4 Dual - SYSEX

+The system exclusive messages format is the following :

+	F0 77 77 78 <sysex function id > <data> F7

+The F0 77 77 78 is the specific sysex header for USBMidiKlik4x4.
+Know that it is a totally unofficial header.

-## USB Midi hard reset with an internal SYSEX
+## USB Midi hard reset with an internal SYSEX (function 0x0A)

 To avoid unplugging the USB cable, you cand send this sysex that will do an harware reset programatically.
 The full board and USB will be resetted.
-The sysex message structure is the following :
+The sysex message is the following :

-       F0 77 77 78 <sysex function id = 0x0A> F7
+       F0 77 77 78 0A F7

-## USB Midi reboot in USB serial config menu mode
+## USB Midi reboot in USB serial config menu mode (function 0x08)

 This sysex enables the configuration menu accessible from USB serial.
 Immediatly after sending this sequence, the interface reboots in serial COM mode, allowing you to open a terminal to configure easily USBMIDIKLIK.

-       F0 77 77 78 <sysex function id = 0x08> F7
+       F0 77 77 78 08 F7

-When in serial mode, the menu is the following :
+When you connect a terminnal to the virtual usb com port, the following menu should appear after pressing ENTER :

 	USBMIDIKliK 4x4 MENU
 	(c)TheKikGen Labs